 What a Vaccinated Traveler Should Expect When Planning a Surfing Holiday in Top Destinations?

-While countries across the globe are starting to slowly ease restrictions for fully vaccinated travelers, we strongly advise those who decide to travel to seek out local resources before they take any decision to book a surfing camp.
+While countries across the globe are starting to slowly ease restrictions for fully vaccinated travelers, we strongly advise those who decide to travel to seek out local resources before they take any decision to book a yoga retreat or holiday.

 Currently, there are no standard recommendations across the countries and the information constantly changes.

-That said, across the world, “vaccine passports” are likely to be used as a standard way to prove a traveler’s COVID-19 status.
-The European Union has already presented the outline for the so-called “digital green pass” that would include the vaccine certificates, negative tests certificates, and medical certificates (that prove the holder has the antibodies).
+That said, across the world, “vaccine passports” are already used as a standard way to prove a traveler’s COVID-19 status.

 It’s also important to keep in mind that while the entry requirements into a certain country might not include showing a negative test, the airline might require one to board the plane.
 Do your due diligence and check the requirements ahead of time so that you can plan accordingly.